Special Educational Needs and Disabilities

 - A dedicated Little Doves Christian Pre-school budget is available for staff training, which will include up to date training on SEND.

 - There are lending libraries that can supply us with toys, sensory equipment and topic boxes.
 We already have some excellent toys and resources for children with SEND.
 Most of our current resources can be moved to allow better access, for example, toy cars moved from the floor to the table for children in wheelchairs.

 How does Little Doves Christian Pre-School decide on appropriate support for young children with SEND?

-- A 'SEN support in the Early Years' report will be put in place.
+- A 'SEND support in the Early Years' report will be put in place.
 This will be done in partnership with you, your child and their key person.
-A graduated approach is then put in place where the SENCO and key person will assess your child and develop a plan for your child.
-A review, usually termly, will then take place with you and the key person where the SENCO will adapt the plan or leave it in place if good progress is being made.
+A graduated approach is then put in place where the SENDCO and key person will assess your child and develop a plan for your child.
+A review, usually termly, will then take place with you and the key person where the SENDCO will adapt the plan or leave it in place if good progress is being made.

-- If 'SEN support in the Early Years' is thought to be ineffective the SENCO will ask for your permission to involve the Area SENCO who will come and observe your child.
-They may decide that your child should stay on 'SEN support in the Early Years' and offer suggestions as to how it could be more affective.
-Alternatively the Area SENCO can help us in implementing a 'Personalised Plan' for your child.
+- If 'SEND support in the Early Years' is thought to be ineffective the SENDCO will ask for your permission to involve the Area SENDCO who will come and observe your child.
+They may decide that your child should stay on 'SEND support in the Early Years' and offer suggestions as to how it could be more affective.
+Alternatively the Area SENDCO can help us in implementing a 'Personalised Plan' for your child.
 This will involve assessments from other professionals and their reports will be used to help plan for your child within the setting.